humdrum-tools/humdrum-documentation/guide/ch28/index.md

 ```

 This command assumes an input consisting of two spines &mdash; one
 pitch-related and a <span class="rep">dB</span> spine.
+The <span
-The <span class="option">s</span> option for <span class="tool">correl</span> is
+class="option">s</span> option for <span class="tool">correl</span>
-used to skip barlines so bar numbers aren't included in the
+is used to skip barlines so bar numbers aren't included in the
 calculation.
-The <span class="option">m</span> option for <span class="tool">correl</span> disables the "matched
+The <span class="option">m</span> option for <span
+class="tool">correl</span> disables the "matched pairs" criterion.
-pairs" criterion.
-Normally, if a number is found in one spine but not
+Normally, if a number is found in one spine but not the other then
-the other then <span class="tool">correl</span> will complain and terminate.
-With the <span class="option">m</span>
+<span class="tool">correl</span> will complain and terminate.
+With
-option, each encoded pitch need not have a corresponding dynamic level
+the <span class="option">m</span> option, each encoded pitch need
-indication and vice versa.
+not have a corresponding dynamic level indication and vice versa.

-Similarly, we could use this same approach to determine whether there is
+Similarly, we could use this same approach to determine whether
-a relationship between duration and dynamic level.
-Are longer notes more
+there is a relationship between duration and dynamic level.
+Are
-likely to be louder in Klezmer music?
+longer notes more likely to be louder in Klezmer music?

 ```bash
 dur klezmer | correl -s ^= -m
 ```

-A variation on this procedure might be to restrict the comparison over a
+A variation on this procedure might be to restrict the comparison
-specified pitch range.
-For example, one might think that higher pitches
+over a specified pitch range.
+For example, one might think that
-tend to be louder but that lower pitches are neither softer nor louder
+higher pitches tend to be louder but that lower pitches are neither
-than usual.
-In order to test this view we can use the
+softer nor louder than usual.
+In order to test this view we can use
-<span class="tool">recode</span> command to reassign "low" pitches
+the <span class="tool">recode</span> command to reassign "low"
-to a single value.
-By way of illustration, the reassignment might
+pitches to a single value.
+By way of illustration, the reassignment
-presume that below G4 (semits=7) there is no relationship between pitch
+might presume that below G4 (semits=7) there is no relationship
-height and dynamic level.
-We might recode all values lower than 7 to a
+between pitch height and dynamic level.
+We might recode all values
-unique string (such as \`XXX\') and then use **grep -v** to eliminate
+lower than 7 to a unique string (such as `XXX`) and then use <span
-these notes from a subsequent correlation:
+class="unix">grep -v</span> to eliminate these notes from a subsequent
+correlation:

 ```bash
 extract -i '**kern' klezmer | semits recode > temp1  extract -i '**dB' klezmer > temp2  assemble temp1 temp2 | grep -v 'XXX' | correl -s ^= -m
 ```